SARAH ROBINSON

 This project is an exploration of unique aspects of Perth’s St George's Cathedral and one of the oldest Gothic cathedrals in the world, Wells Cathedral (UK.)
 A collaboration David Carson and Dr Sarah Robinson - West Australian artists, and MPM (a UK based electronic music ensemble) to create a culturally blended soundscape from the environs of both locations; to evoke our shared communal, economic and environmental ecologies.
 The blending of environments across continents will magnify what is distinctive, similar and exigent about being Human.
 A place-making project that encourages us to perceive our world though a creative lens.

-Image: Sarah Robinson, Singing Through Architecture, (2022).
-Work in progress: image taken at Wells Catherdral 2022.
+Top Image: Sarah Robinson, Tracing Histories (2022).
+Work in progress: image taken at Wells Cathedral 2022.

 2019 - Ongoing Carbon Synthesis